timfulker/musobuddy/replit.md

-# MusoBuddy

 ### Overview
-MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, covering bookings, contracts, and invoicing.
-Its primary purpose is to provide a user-friendly, scalable solution for music career management, significantly reducing administrative burden through features like AI-powered email parsing and response generation.
-The project aims to empower musicians by becoming the global standard for music career management, addressing the market potential in administrative efficiency for music professionals.
+MusoBuddy is a platform designed to streamline administrative tasks for musicians by centralizing bookings, contracts, and invoicing.
+Its core purpose is to provide a user-friendly, scalable solution for music career management, reducing administrative burden through features like AI-powered email parsing.
+The project aims to become the global standard for music career management, enhancing efficiency for music professionals and enabling them to focus on their art.

 ### User Preferences
 Preferred communication style: Simple, everyday language.